sedos-project/organization/docs/data_requirements/ontology.md

 The input and output energy vectors of technologies in SEDOS' reference energy system are defined in an external table.

 For technologies with multiple input and/or output energy vectors it is not clear to which energy vector a parameter column refers.
-To account for this the energy vector shall be annotate as a second concept in the `isAbout` key.
+To account for this the energy vector shall be annotated as a second concept in the `isAbout` key.

-For example: A CHP plant table entailing two efficiency columns - for the eletrical and thermal efficiency.
+For example: A CHP plant table entailing two efficiency columns - for the electrical and thermal efficiency.

 ### C) parameter names